-- 1. Before fine-tuning the reading head, make sure that the vehicles are mechanically positioned as evenly as possible.
+- 1. Before fine-tuning the read head, make sure that the vehicles are mechanically positioned as evenly as possible.
 Floor markings, for example, are suitable for this purpose. - 2.
 First, follow the rough alignment steps described above.
 This ensures a sufficient distance in the z-direction and minimizes deviations due to tilting. - 3.
-Now align all read heads with a defined x and y value.
-In the Vision Configurator, you can view the current position data of the read heads under the Position View tab (1) (see chapter 6.8).
+Now align all read heads with a defined X and Y value.
+In the Vision Configurator, you can view the current position data of the read heads under the Position View tab (1) ().
 If required, you can also query the position data via the EtherCAT interface.

 To use the Vision Configurator, the read head must first be configured via TwinCAT® so that EoE is activated to establish a connection to the Vision Configurator.
-To do so, proceed as follows see "Activating EoE" on page 93.
+To do so, proceed as follows see "Activating EoE" on page 72.